Italy

 Sicily via the SS120

-Sicily is prime road trip country, but when push comes to shove we've chosen the SS120, connecting Taormina in the east to Termini Imerese on the north-west coast as our favourite.
-This Sicilian road trip begins by passing through the Etna Park, where in Rifugio Sapienza visitors can enjoy a breathtaking funicular climb to the top of the famous volcano.
-It's easy to see how this is one of the best road trips in Italy thanks to its incredible views of the crater.
-The SS120 continues for 150 miles through steep mountains, green valleys and picturesque towns including Nicosia in the mountains, then Cerda, known for its famous artichokes and well worth a little gastronomic pit stop.
-Finally, the SS120 leads to the sea and catches up with the SS113, which leads west to the energetic capital of Palermo in three-quarters-of-an-hour.
+Sicily is sensational road trip country.
+But if we had to pick one route, it’s the glorious SS120, connecting Taormina in the east to Termini Imerese on the north-west coast.
+This Sicilian road trip first passes through the Etna Park, where visitors can enjoy a funicular ride to the top of the famous volcano for incredible crater views.
+Next, the SS120 continues through steep mountains, green valleys and picturesque towns, including Nicosia in the mountains, and Cerda, famous for its artichokes (and well worth a lunch stop).
+Finally, the SS120 snakes towards the sea and catches up with the SS113, which leads west to the energetic capital of Palermo, just under an hour away.

 9